 Simple, No Infrastructure Grey Water

-Outdoor shower- Instead of showering indoors set up your house as a simple shower outside and put it under your fruit trees or bananas, our surround it by a vine food like squash or passion fruit.
+Outdoor Shower – Instead of showering indoors, set up a simple shower outside and put it under your fruit trees or bananas, our surround it by a vine food like squash or passion fruit.
 Enjoy an outdoor shower and feel good about watering your plants while you do it!

-Another awesome thing you can do that is not technically grey water is to utilize the water dripping of your air conditioning unit.
+Another awesome thing you can do that is not technically grey water is to utilize the water dripping out of your air-conditioning unit.
 This is pure water and you’d be amazed how much it can add up to if you position plants underneath that drip.
 You can also put a bucket under it to collect the water.

 You can set up your sinks and shower to flow right to your garden as well.
 In some houses this is an easy bit of work.
 In other houses it’s more challenging to get at.